douglasalexandre/GoBus/README.md

 ## Introduction

-**GoBus!** is a library to help developers to interact with Inthegra API.
+**GoBus!** is a library to help developers to interact with Inthegra API in Swift.
 We provide an easy way to get data and some new features not implemented on api.

 ## Requirements